Iambakey Okuk

-Iambakey Palma Okuk CBE (5 May 1945 – 14 November 1986) was an independence leader in Papua New Guinea and served as Deputy Prime Minister, the nation's first Minister for Agriculture and Fisheries, and repeatedly in the capacity of Minister of Transport, Minister of Primary Industries and Opposition Leader.
+Iambakey Palma Okuk CBE (5 May 1945 – 14 November 1986) was an independence leader in Papua New Guinea and served as Deputy Prime Minister, the nation's first Minister for Agriculture and Fisheries, and repeatedly in the capacity of Minister of Transport, Minister of Primary Industries and Leader of the Opposition.
 He is known as Papua New Guinea's "most colourful and controversial politician".
 Okuk first led protests against unfair labor practices, and then once elected to office, worked to reserve sectors of the economy for citizens as a method of returning a complex economic role to Papua New Guineans.
 In the post-independence decade, Okuk built a coalition of minority political factions which forced a successful change of government, in which he became Deputy Prime Minister.

 Early life, education, and labour protest

 Okuk was born in Simbu Province in the Central Highlands of the Territory of New Guinea in 1945.
 He spent eighteen years in the area around Hagen, learned the local language and went to school.
 His firsthand experience of racism began with the deference and privilege demanded by Europeans.
 The ideals that he had learned were not realized, and his achievements could not overcome the constraints of racial discrimination.
 Although he was being prepared for higher education in Australia, he opted to take up an apprenticeship program to become a mechanic.
 This program allowed him to learn a trade of great symbolic significance, the control of European technology, which could be used in the Highlands (not just urban centres) while allowing him to stay and participate in local political developments.

-He rejected opportunities for education in Australia since years spent abroad would take him away from the political developments and his political constituency.
+He rejected opportunities for education in Australia as years spent abroad would take him away from the political developments and his political constituency.
 His participation in sports and the Papua New Guinea Volunteer Rifles gained him respect and gave him experience in leadership which found expression in his later political activities.
 In sports especially, he found a ground on which to compete on an equal footing with his European counterparts, and as captain of his football team, he was recognized for his leadership by both his European as well as his Papua New Guinean peers.